SpellholdStudios/Yeslick_NPC/README.md

 	- Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
 The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
 Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the override folder.

+- Made Yeslick an Alaghor of Clangeddin Fighter-Priest an optional subcomponent.
+	- Increased Yeslick XP to fit game standards: 110 000 XP (F6-C7) in SoA and 2 500 000 (F13-C13) in ToB.
+Accordingly updated his HP, stats and spells (known and memorized).
+	- Fixed Yeslick cre files: effects updated to v2, removed useless SPIN112 and druidic spells (:astonished:), and many minor glitches.
+	- Removed ADD_KIT process by script and added kit value to cre files (by patch).

 	- Externalized tp2 code into *main_component.tpa* library for more comfortable readability and maintenance.

 	- Components: added `DESIGNATED` numbers and "*yeslick_npc_bg2_fighter-cleric*" "*yeslick_npc_bg2_alaghor_of_clangeddin*" `LABELS`.